Table of Contents

 The episodes that follow dig into the ups and downs of his life over the next couple of decades, with each installment checking in on him at a key moment as he attempts to unravel his trauma and enter recovery, only to repeatedly fail and then get back on the wagon.
 Although some dark humor remains, the series completely transforms and ends up in a much more somber and serious place than where it began.

 Excellent Casting, Down to Even the Most Minor Roles

 Although some of the production design of Patrick Melrose leaves something to be desired (aside from the portion set at the Melrose family home in France, it was mostly shot in and around Glasgow, which makes for an unconvincing backdrop for some of the US-set scenes), it absolutely nails the casting.

-Every single one of the supporting roles are also impeccably cast, from Indira Varma as his mother’s confidante Anne to Holliday Grainger as a young social climber who later gets a brutal wake-up call (although her significant subplot feels a bit random in a narrative almost exclusively focused on Patrick).
-Harriet Walter is also a hoot in a single episode cameo as Princess Margaret.
+Every single one of the supporting roles is also impeccably cast, from Indira Varma as his mother’s confidante Anne to Holliday Grainger as a young social climber who later gets a brutal wake-up call (although her significant subplot feels a bit random in a narrative almost exclusively focused on Patrick).
+Harriet Walter is also a hoot in a single-episode cameo as Princess Margaret.